The best vegan cookbooks to inspire plant-powered meals

-Whether you’re looking to expand your culinary horizons, veganise your favourite childhood dish or simply eat a more healthy and nutritious diet, there’s a cookbook for you.
-We’ve put together the best vegan cookbooks to inspire you to cook up a plant-based feast to be enjoyed by all.
+Whether you’re looking to cook plant-based on a budget, veganise your favourite childhood dish or simply eat a more nutritious diet, there’s a vegan cookbook for you.
+From hearty, family-friendly meals to dishes you can throw together in a hurry, our guide to the best vegan cookbooks covers every taste preference and occasion.

 1. #EATMEATLESS: Good for Animals, the Earth & All by Jane Goodall

 Although she’s best known for her work with chimpanzees, Jane Goodall is a long-term veggie and started a campaign called #EatMeatLess.
 Her cookbook is ideal for those looking to reduce their consumption of animals as well as people already following a meat-free diet.
 You’ll find 80 delicious plant-based recipes that give you the tools you need to change your diet for the better.